markdom/specification/1.0/markdom.md

 The object must have an entry with name `type` and value `OrderedList`.

 The object must have an entry with name `startIndex`.
-The value of this entry, must be a JSON number and contain the value of the `startIndex` parameter of the represented [*ordered Markdom list block*][].
+The value of this entry, must be a JSON number and contain the value of the `startIndex` parameter.

 The JSON object may have an entry with name `items`.
 The value of this entry, if present, must be a JSON array that contains the representations of the [*Markdom list items*][] the represented [*ordered Markdom list block*][] consists of.